6 Foods to Avoid While Taking Metformin

 Remember that metformin is just one aspect of diabetes management, and a holistic approach that includes medication, diet, exercise, and regular glucose monitoring is the best way to achieve better blood sugar control and overall health.

-Learn More About the Impact of Blood Sugar on Overall Health with Signos’ Expert Advice
+Learn More About the Impact of Blood Sugar on Overall Health With Signos’ Expert Advice

 Signos CGM is a great tool for managing diabetes.
 It allows you to keep track of your blood sugar throughout the day and see how different foods affect your blood sugar.
 It can also show you how nutrition and exercise impact your blood sugar.